 Boom, you’re there, you just clicked into a site and you feel good.
 Why?
 Maybe it’s the color palette.
 Pay attention to what captivates you.
 What in particular do you like about this website and why does work?
 I know, I already said it… but I’m saying it again.
 The colors!
 Notice the tone and contrast that’s used.
 Ever heard of hue?
 (Not Hugh… Grant, Jackman, whoever) It’s just a fancy way of saying color but goes a little deeper.
 It’s the combination of colors that match and/or contrast that has a way of drawing us in, like moths to a fiery and confused death.
 When we find a color palette that uses different hues, tones, shades, etc., we find art.
 ART?!
 Who’s talking about art?
 We’re here to learn about WEBSITES… get it together!

 Right you are… however, I would like to posit that a good website can be a work of art, even if it’s just for something like selling drills.
 If you find the colors that evoke the feeling you want people to have when they visit your website, you’ll hook them.
 A good website makes a visitor feel comfortable and draws them in to stay awhile.
 Say we are selling drills, what colors would look good?
-I’m picturing a combination of black, silver, white, with a bold pop of red, orange, or yellow.
+I’m picturing a combination of black, silver, and white, with a bold pop of red, orange, or yellow.
 Something that adds interest and draws attention without being overwhelming.
 Or maybe your drills are blue, we can play off of that.
 Use that color to find others that complement and contrast with it.
 The possibilities are endless.

-One of my favorite resources for color design is colors.co, it’s easy to use and comes up with some really great schemes; you can even lock in one or two of your main colors and have it generate color schemes to go with it (them).
+One of my favorite resources for color design is coolors.co, it’s easy to use and comes up with some really great schemes; you can even lock in one or two of your main colors and have it generate color schemes to go with it (them).
 There are a lot of options when it comes to colors and I would recommend taking some time to explore a few.
 You don’t have to be a graphic designer to figure this out, you’re a perfectly good human, and that’s enough.